 Paragraph 1

 Section 10 of the Environmental Information Act lays down that “any person” is entitled to receive environmental information.
 There is no requirement to show any objective or legal interest in the matter, and the purpose of the request is immaterial.
-The Environmental Information Act also stipulates that information is to be provided in the form requested by the applicant.
+The Act also stipulates that information is to be provided in the form requested by the applicant.
 Exceptions may be made, and these correspond to those in article 4, para.
 1 (b), of the Convention.
 The Act does not require an applicant to put forward a request in any particular way (form).
 Furthermore, an applicant is not required to state a name, and may therefore put forward a request anonymously;

-The Environmental Information Act contains a similar requirement to article 4, para. (b) (i);
+The Environmental Information Act contains a similar requirement to article 4, para.
+1 (b) (i);